ishnehaverma/College-Management-System/README.md

 - pip install django

 # Usage
-Go to the College-Management-System folder and run
+Go to the College-ERP folder and run

 - python manage.py runserver